GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/samples/depth-of-field.md

 <h2>Sample Controls and Configurations</h2>

-For sample controls, configuration and Cauldron UI element details, please see [Running the samples](../getting-started/running-samples.md)
+For sample controls, configuration, and FidelityFX Cauldron Framework UI element details, see [Running the samples](../getting-started/running-samples.md).

-<h2>Known Issues</h2>

-Some artifacts may occur on some Intel Arc GPUs.

 <h2>See also</h2>